 Let’s see the stances in details, one by one.

 Stance 1 – the basic stance of most martial arts.
 The feet are parallel, approximately 1.5 – 2 times the shoulder width apart.
-The thighs form an angle of about 45° with the ground and the projections of the knees fall on a line that connect the big toe with the opposite side of the neck.
+The thighs form an angle of about 45° with the ground and the projections of the knees lie on a line that connect the big toe with the opposite shoulder.
 The pelvis has enough posterior tilt (a slight retroversion) to straighten the back, but not too much.
 The neck is straight and the head is held high.
 Outside the training of the basics and the intro of the forms, it is often used with some angle relative to the attack line (stance 1a), alternating it in a rhythmic sequence with the Stance 2, to create the rotating momentum of the waist that generates power.
+Very important: The knees do not push outwards!

 Stance 3 – The most used, showed and photographed position in the martial world, but too often poorly executed.
 In the Hung Kuen taught by Chan Hon Chung the feet are somehow parallel or very slightly convergent, at an angle of about 45° with the combat line.
 The rear leg is half bent and the tip of the front foot touches the ground with nearly no pressure, because the center of gravity is 80-90% on the forward part of the rear foot.
 The pelvis has enough tilt to straighten the back and is perpendicular to the striking line.